A Quick Explanation of How to Evaluate Expressions

 Get the free Evaluating Expressions Worksheet and other resources for teaching & understanding how to Evaluate Expressions

-How to Evaluate the Expression using Arithmetic
+How to Evaluate Expressions using Arithmetic

 To Evaluate Expressions, you have to substitute a number in for a variable.
 A variable is a letter that represents an unknown number, typically this letter is x.
 When Evaluating Expressions you will substitute in a number for the variable and then you will simplify the expression using either addition, subtraction, multiplication, or division.
 Sometimes you may have to use two or three of the rules to simplify the expression, if that is the case you will follow order to operations to solve.
 That means you do multiplication and division first and then addition and subtraction.